Posts Categorised: Field

 • President and Editor-in-Chief of the Retriever Field Trial News.

-He mentioned one of his first puppies was Grangemead Angel who was sired by FC Freehaven Jay.
+Merritt mentioned one of his first puppies was Grangemead Angel who was sired by FC Freehaven Jay.
 Her mother was a granddaughter of Eng CH Banchory Trueman – another link to Lorna.
 He bred Angel to Am FC Eng FTCh Hiwood Mike who was a grandson of Eng Dual CH Banchory Painter, yet another link.
-Grangemead Sharon, mother of Dual CH Cherokee Buck, was a puppy from that litter.

 3xNFC CFC Dual CH Shed of Arden CH Raffles of Earlsmoor Thatch of Whitmore (Eng CCW)